guizioliveira/guizioliveira/README.md

 My name is Guilherme de Oliveira, but you will find me as `guizioliveira` online in most places.
 I've been working in software development for over 10 years and I've spent most of that time learning as much as possible.

-I currently work as a frontend engineer in a multinational company, but I have dedicated myself to working on my own on open source projects and helping the developer community.
+I currently work as a frontend engineer in a multinational company, but I have dedicated myself to working on my own on open-source projects and helping the developer community.

-In 2022 I set as a goal work on some personal projects, mostly focused on frontend and I intend to leave this profile with many updates whenever possible.
+In 2022 I set a goal to work on some personal projects, mostly focused on the front end and I intend to leave this profile with many updates whenever possible.

 Feel free to look for me on my social media below: